Bug report #20601

 I wouldn't worry too much about matching up identical layer sources to reduce memory usage - if memory usage is critical the user can take care not to use multiple layers with the same source in their formula!

-#8 Updated by Alister Hood over 5 years ago
+#8 Updated by Alister Hood almost 6 years ago

 For what it's worth, I'm not really clear on why the raster calculator has its own unique way of referring to layers that isn't used anywhere else.
 Is the advantage that you can just copy and paste from a list of calculations if you always use the same layer names?

-#9 Updated by Anonymous over 5 years ago
+#9 Updated by Anonymous almost 6 years ago

 • % Done changed from 0 to 100